 Treatments similar to that of blepharospasm have been developed that block the nerve impulses between the nerves and muscles, to reduce the muscle contraction.

-Spasticity is a physiological consequence of damage to the brain or spinal cord and may typically occur following a stroke or head trauma.
+Spasticity is a physiological condition where there is an abnormal increase in muscle tone or stiffness of muscle.
+Spasticity is usually caused by damage to the brain or spinal cord and may typically occur following a stroke or head trauma.
 Additionally, the condition is associated with cerebral palsy.
-The condition causes abnormal muscle contractions, resulting in limbs losing their flexibility and leading to pain and a reduction in mobilityi.
+The condition can result in movement or speech interference and be associated with discomfort or paini.

 Ipsen has pioneered research in this area to develop treatments that aim to reduce muscular contractions.

-In the EU, a disease is considered to be rare when the number of people affected is less than 5 per 10,000.i Ipsen is committed to translating scientific progress into clinically meaningful medicines for people suffering from rare conditions.
+In the EU, a disease is considered to be a rare disease when the number of people affected is no more than 1 person in 2,000.i Ipsen is committed to translating scientific progress into clinically meaningful medicines for people suffering from rare conditions.